mongodb/mongo/docs/logging.md

 selecting ID during work on JIRA ticket `SERVER-ABCDE` you can use the JIRA ticket number to avoid ID collisions with other engineers by taking ID from the range `ABCDE00` - `ABCDE99`.

-The format string contains the description of the log event with libfmt style replacement fields optionally embedded within it.
-The format string must comply with the [format syntax][libfmt_syn] from libfmt.
-The purpose of embedding the replacement fields is to be able to create a human readable message used by the text output format or a tool that converts JSON logs to a human readable format.

 Replacement fields are placed in the format string with curly braces `{}`.
 Everything not surrounded with curly braces is part of the message text.
 Curly